hadcomfort/hadcomfort.github.io/veoa.md

 * Eligibility includes preference eligibles and veterans with 3+ years of continuous active service (honorably discharged).
 * VEOA provides access and opportunity, not a guarantee of selection.

 The Veterans Employment Opportunities Act (VEOA) of 1998, as amended by Section 511 of the Veterans Millennium Health Care Act (Pub.
 L. 106-117) of November 30, 1999, provides that agencies must allow preference eligibles or eligible veterans to apply for positions announced under merit promotion procedures when the agency is recruiting from outside its own workforce. ("Agency," in this context, means the parent agency, e.g., the Department of Treasury, not the Internal Revenue Service; or the Department of Defense, not the Department of the Army.)
-A VEOA eligible who competes under merit promotion procedures and is selected will be given a career or career conditional appointment.
+A VEOA eligible who competes under merit promotion procedures and is selected will be given a [career or career-conditional appointment](./glossary.md#career-or-career-conditional-appointment).
 Veterans' preference is not a factor in these appointments.

 ## Eligibility Requirements